-If the secondary ENI is associated with an ECS instance, you must disassociate it from the ECS instance before you can associate the secondary EN with an EIP.
-For more information, see the Detach an ENI from an instance.
+- The secondary ENI is not associated with an Elastic Compute Service (ECS) instance.
+If the secondary ENI is associated with an ECS instance, disassociate the secondary ENI from the ECS instance first.
+Then, associate the EIP with the secondary ENI in NAT mode and associate the secondary ENI with the ECS instance.
+For more information, see the Unbind an ENI.

-- Log on to the EIP console.
+- Log on to the Elastic IP Address console.

 - In the Bind Elastic IP Address to Resources dialog box, set the following parameters and click OK.

 - The EIP is not displayed in the operating system.
 To query the EIP, call the DescribeEipAddresses operation.
 For more information, see DescribeEipAddresses.